New revenues dominate deficit talks

 President Barack Obama wants Congress to raise taxes on the wealthiest as part of any "balanced" deficit-reduction deal.

-Some congressional aides said Republicans claimed in the super committee talks that limiting tax deductions would generate enough revenues to make the Bush-era tax cuts permanent, with money left over to lower tax rates even further and to help pay down deficits.
+For example, according to some of the congressional aides, Republicans are claiming in the super committee talks that limiting tax deductions would generate enough revenues to make the Bush-era tax cuts permanent, with money left over to lower tax rates even further and to help pay down deficits.

 The Bush tax cuts reduced rates across the board and are due to expire at the end of next year.
 The top tax rate would then move to 39.5 percent unless Congress intervened.